Deepyanyuan/FaceIntrinsicDecomposition/readme.md

-# Research on Face Specular Separation and Intrinsic Decomposition Based on Polarization Characteristics
+# Research on Face Specular Removal and Intrinsic Decomposition Based on Polarization Characteristics

-## title: Research on Face Specular Separation and Intrinsic Decomposition Based on Polarization Characteristics
+## title: Research on Face Specular Removal and Intrinsic Decomposition Based on Polarization Characteristics

-## Proposed investment：optics express journal
+## Journal：optics express journal